nwad123/nwad123/README.md

 I'm Nick, a computer engineer interested in programming languages, formal verification, and digital architectures.

-My favorite language currently is C++, and my favorite current feature is `constexpr`.
-I'm interested in learning Swift, and also looking for ideas to make a microcontroller specific language.
+## Schooling

-I'm studying computer engineering at Utah State University and expect to complete my Master's Degree in 2025.
+I'm currently studying computer engineering 🖥️ at [Utah State University](https://www.usu.edu/) and expect to complete my Master's Degree in 2025.

+## Coding Experience

+I currently am most experienced writing C and C++, but I've taken courses using Rust and Java, and I'm familiar with MATLAB, Python, VHDL, and Verilog.
+I'm interested in learning Swift, and also interested in trying out / contributing to unique hardware description languages like [chisel](https://www.chisel-lang.org/) and [spade](https://spade-lang.org/).

 <!---
 nwad123/nwad123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.